skydostoyev/xorCrypto/README.md

 ```
 It recursively generates random bytes from the key and using SHA256.
 Through the loop, it takes xor with the bytes of the input.
-As it uses iv, randomly generated 16 bytes, the results will be different for a same input.
+As it generates the encryption key from the user password(secret key) with a iv, a random 16 bytes, the results will be different for a same input text.

 It has currntly two language versions, java and javascript.
 And it is extremely easy to implement the exact same algorithm in other languages.